-Minimum Years of Service Retrenchment Pay
+Minimum Years of Service Redundancy Pay

 Less than 1 year Nil

-1 year and less than 2 years 5 weeks pay
+1 year and less than 2 years 5 weeks' pay

-2 years and less than 3 years 8.75 weeks pay
+2 year and less than 3 years 8.75 weeks' pay

-3 years and less than 4 years 12.5 weeks pay
+3 year and less than 4 years 12.5 weeks' pay

-4 years and less than 5 years 15 weeks pay
+4 year and less than 5 years 15 weeks' pay

-5 years and less than 6 years 17.5 weeks pay
+5 year and less than 6 years 17.5 weeks' pay

-6 years and over 20 weeks pay
+6 years and over 20 weeks' pay

-- (c) "Week's pay" means the Employee's average actual weekly earnings over the preceding twelve months from the date of termination, and shall include in addition to the ordinary rate of pay any over-agreement payments and the following, if applicable:
+- (c) "Weeks' pay" means the employee's average actual weekly earnings over the preceding twelve months from the date of termination, and shall include in addition to the ordinary rate of pay, any over-agreement payments and the following, if applicable:

 - (i) shift allowances;

 - (ii) weekend penalties;

 - (iii) any other entitlements.

-- 31.4 Transfer to Lower Paid Duties
+31.4 Transfer to Lower Paid Duties

-Where an employee is transferred to lower paid duties, the same period of notice must be given as the employee would have been entitled to if the employment had been terminated and the employer may, at the employer's option, make payment instead of an amount equal to the difference between the former ordinary time rate of pay and the ordinary time rate of pay for the number of weeks of notice still owing.
+Where an employee is transferred to lower paid duties, the same period of notice must be given as the employee would have been entitled to if the employment had been terminated and the employer may, at the employer's option, instead make payment of an amount equal to the difference between the former ordinary time rate of pay and the ordinary time rate of pay for the number of weeks of notice still owing.